 Signing up for Hertz Gold Plus Rewards loyalty program is a no-brainer.
 Customers who join Hertz Gold Plus Rewards are automatically upgraded to Five Star elite status through June 2022.

 Though Hertz filed for Chapter 11 bankruptcy last year, this rewards program is definitely worth your time.

 Hertz Gold Plus Rewards has long been known for perks like skipping the counter and earning free award days.
-With recent improvements like more flexible redemptions, faster service and a lower minimum age, the program has become even better.
+With recent improvements like more flexible redemptions, faster service, a lower minimum age—and now an automatic upgrade—the program has just become even better.